virtual-vehicle/Credibility-Assessment-Framework/README.md

 # Credibility-Assessment-Framework

-## This is the *main branch*, containing only highly validated contents.
-As the Framework is currently in development, we propose to visit the [*dev-branch*](https://github.com/virtual-vehicle/Credibility-Assessment-Framework/tree/dev), where much more activity is going on!

 The *Credibility Assessment Framework* is a systematic approach to assess the **credibility** of Models and Simulations.

 The **credibility** of Models and Simulations is achieved by its collected evidence through ...